Skip to main content

 1. PURPOSE

 Brigham Young University–Hawaii (BYU–Hawaii or university) strives to provide an uplifting, supportive, and safe environment for all members of its campus community.
-In doing so, the university supports the use of service and other assistance animals on campus in compliance with applicable federal and state laws.
+In doing so, the university supports the use of service and other Assistance Animals on campus in compliance with applicable federal and state laws.
 The university also recognizes the health and safety concerns posed by unrestrained and/or untrained animals on campus.
 This policy establishes the rules and responsibilities associated with bringing animals on campus.

 2. POLICY